d-imosemi/authentication/README.md

 # authentication

-This is an authentication system which consist of Sign in Sign up and Logout and sending authentication email feel free to play around with it
+This is an authentication system which consist of Signin Sign up and Logout and sending authentication email feel free to play around with it